From Match to Mind: Rethinking Mental Health UX

 Screens

 The system spanned web, mobile, and an EHR platform — each serving therapists, supervisors, and admins with role-specific permissions.
-We identified 20+ shared components across roles during wireframing, which reduced design and dev time by ~30%.

 Since we had already defined the visual language in the first project phase, I continued developing and applying the same design system.
 Consistency was crucial, not just from a branding perspective, but also to deliver a unified and user-friendly experience to therapists and supervisors.